-The vision system [12] includes two Point Grey DragonFly cameras mounted above the robot work area, providing global vision input.
-Each camera provides a 640x480 colour image, via an IEEE1394 interface, directly to a PC.
+The vision system [13] includes two Point Grey DragonFly cameras mounted above the robot work area, providing global vision input.
+Each camera provides a 640x480 colour image via an IEEE1394 interface directly to a PC.
+Figure 3 shows the vision control console.
 Each pixel is colour-classified and contiguous colour regions are identified.
 Robots are marked with unique identifying colour patches that also indicate their orientation.
 Other objects on the field are also marked with colour.
 Robot positions are then corrected by an internal camera distortion model and camera pose estimation algorithm provided by the Intel OpenCV library [11].
-Finally, world coordinates of sensed objects in each frame of video are published along with ancillary information, such as the vision processing latency, which is used in predictive motion control.
+Finally, world coordinates of sensed objects in each frame of video are published along with ancillary information such as the vision processing latency, which is used in predictive motion control.